 Visiting New York on a budget might seem impossible for a city known for its glamour and expense, but we are here to assure you that it can be done!
-With our insider tips, you will soon be exploring New York City like a pro.
+With our insider tips, you will soon be exploring like you are living in New York City.
 A pro with a little extra money in their wallet!
 From free things to do in NYC to tips on getting discounted tickets, this list covers it all.

 You can trust that we know a lot about saving money in New York.
 Terrance is a born and raised New Yorker.
 He lived most of his life in NYC, so he has a local perspective.
 Victoria, meanwhile, has visited the city multiple times and has learned how to make the most of her money.
 These are tried and true tips to save money in New York City that we have used ourselves and stand behind.

 If you are looking for a New York City itinerary, check out our four days in New York article.

 14 Insider Tips For Doing New York On A Budget

 New York City is busy and tourist-filled throughout the year, but there are some months when the crowds are a little bit less.
 If you travel during late winter, around January to March, you may find rates more favorable and more hotel rooms available.
 January is conference time in the city, though, so you may have to contend with that.
 However, people visiting on business are better than droves of families with kids or tour buses full of tourists.

 The weather in winter might not be perfect, but it is worth it to save some money.
 Besides, snow adds a certain charm and magic to the city.
 Whatever you do, if you want to avoid high season, do not visit in the summer or around Christmas and the New Year, when the city is near capacity.

 Take The Train Into The City From The Airport